Camp Emeth Programming

 For campers in 4th through 8th grade, we have special day trips, overnight trips and late night programs specifically for certain grades.
 Camp tuition is prorated to reflect these special activities during these weeks of camp.
 For 2024, these include:

-June 25-26 (during Week 3): Tsofim overnight float trip – we will depart Tuesday morning, return late Wednesday night
+June 25 (during Week 3): Tsofim float trip and campfire late night

 July 9 (during Week 5): Rishonim and Tsofim day trip to Trout Lodge followed by dinner and s’mores back at camp

-July 22-25 (during Week 7): Vatikim overnight trip to Chicago – campers return to Shaare Emeth late Monday night to sleep over, depart for train station early Tuesday, return from trip late Thursday.
+July 23-25 (during Week 7): July 23-25 (during Week 7): Vatikim overnight trip to Chicago – campers return to Shaare Emeth late Tuesday night to sleep over, depart for train station early Wednesday, return from trip late Thursday.

 A Day at Camp Emeth